Wilewee/A3EPS/Firmware/MCP4725/README.md

 ```

 ## Notes
-There is some misunderstanding which I2C address you should use to communicate with MCP4725 module.
-In MCP4725 official datasheet, the default address is 0x60 (A0 to GND).
+There is some misunderstanding which I2C address you should use to communicate with the MCP4725 module.
+In a official datasheet, the default address is 0x60 (A0 to GND).
 However, this address is incorrect and instead you should use 0x62 (A0 to GND) or 0x63 (A0 to VCC).